Double bank Holiday being considered for 2022

 A double Bank Holiday around St Patrick's Day is being considered by Government.

-Speaking on Today with Claire Byrne, Leo Varadkar said the earlier proposed date of January 31, St Brigid's Day would be inappropriate considering the current situation in hospitals and that people would have to have "a bit of notice so that they can work out their shifts and so on" adding how these days can be disruptive for the health service with GPs closed and hospitals "operate on a skeleton staff".
+Speaking on Today with Claire Byrne on Thursday 25, Leo Varadkar said the earlier proposed date of January 31, St Brigid's Day would be inappropriate considering the current situation in hospitals and that people would have to have "a bit of notice so that they can work out their shifts and so on" adding how these days can be disruptive for the health service with GPs closed and hospitals "operate on a skeleton staff".

 The Tánaiste said that he believed it was too late to announce a holiday and these dates but said there could be a one-off double bank holiday in March 2022 instead.